 On December 26, 2005, the Board of Directors approved resolutions to accelerate the vesting of all outstanding unvested options previously awarded to employees and officers, effective December 30, 2005.
 Options to purchase 774,450 shares of stock with exercise prices ranging from \$5.00 to \$9.05 were accelerated.
-The majority of these options was performance-based and subject to variable plan accounting under APB Opinion No. 25.
-Because we never attained the performance objectives, a measurement date had yet to be established for the performance-based options.
+Most of these options were performance-based and subject to variable plan accounting under APB Opinion No. 25.
+Because performance objectives were not met, a measurement date had yet to be established for such options.
 The option agreements also provided for full vesting upon a "change of control" event.
-Such an event would trigger a measurement date under APB Opinion No. 25 and the recording of compensation expense.
-The acceleration of the vesting of these options resulted in a non-cash stock compensation expense of approximately \$2.1 million in the last quarter of the year ended December 31, 2005, using the intrinsic value method.
+Such an event would have triggered a measurement date under APB Opinion No. 25 and the recording of compensation expense.
+The acceleration of the vesting of these options resulted in non-cash stock compensation expense of approximately \$2.1 million in the last quarter of the year ended December 31, 2005, using the intrinsic value method.

 Implementation of FASB SFAS No. 123(R).
 Effective January 1, 2006, we adopted SFAS No. 123(R), Share-Based Payment, using the prospective method.
-Under this method, compensation costs for all awards granted after the date of adoption and modifications of any previously granted awards outstanding at the date of adoption are measured at estimated fair value and included in operating expenses over the performance period during which an employee provides service in exchange for the award.
-We recorded compensation expense of approximately \$0.3 million during the year ended December 31, 2006 as the result of the adoption of SFAS 123(R).
+Under this method, compensation expense for all awards granted after the date of adoption and modifications of any previously granted awards outstanding at the date of adoption is measured at fair value and included in operating expenses over the service period.
+We recorded compensation expense of approximately \$3.7 million and \$1.1 million during the years ended December 31, 2007, and 2006, respectively, as the result of the adoption of SFAS 123(R).

 In accordance with SFAS No. 123(R), for the period beginning January 1, 2006, excess tax benefits from the exercise of stock options are presented as financing cash flows.
-The excess tax benefits totaled approximately \$0.2 million for the year ended December 31, 2006.
+The excess tax benefits totaled approximately \$3.0 million and \$0.2 million for the years ended December 31, 2007, and 7 2006, respectively.

 In adopting SFAS No. 123(R), companies must choose among alternative valuation models and amortization assumptions.
-We have elected to use the Black-Scholes-Merton option pricing model to value any options granted and to amortize compensation expense relating to share-based payments on a straightline single approach basis over the requisite service period.
-We will reconsider the use of the Black-Scholes-Merton model if additional information becomes available in the future that indicates another model would be more appropriate or if grants issued in future periods have characteristics that cannot be reasonably estimated using this model.
+We have elected to use the Black-Scholes-Merton option pricing model to value any options granted and amortize compensation expense relating to share-based payments on a straight-line basis over the requisite service period.
+We will reconsider the use of the Black-Scholes-Merton model if additional information becomes available in the future that indicates another model would be more appropriate or if grants issued in future periods have characteristics that prevent their value from being reasonably estimated using this model.

 Overall Impact of Stock Incentive Plans.
-Total compensation costs relating to stock-based compensation amounted to approximately \$1.1 million and \$2.1 million, for the years ended December 31, 2006 and 2005, respectively.
-There were no stock-based compensation costs for the year ended December 31, 2004.

-As of December 31, 2006, the total unrecognized compensation cost related to non-vested stock awards totaled approximately \$6.7 million.
-These costs are expected to be recognized over a weighted-average period of 2.27 years.
+Total compensation expense relating to stock-based compensation amounted to approximately \$3.7 million, \$1.1 million, and \$2.1 million, for the years ended December 31, 2007, 2006, and 2005, respectively.
+As of December 31, 2007, the total unrecognized compensation expense related to non-vested stock awards totaled approximately \$16.1 million.
+Such expense is expected to be recognized over a weighted-average period of 1.94 years.